Skip to main content

 news

 Lucas Nicolet-Serra, counsel at K&L Gates Straits Law, has been recognised as one of the 2024 Singapore Asia Rising Stars by Asian Legal Business.
 He focuses on staying up-to-date with legal developments in fintech and health tech, showcasing dedication to achieving favourable outcomes for clients.
-His expertise in blockchain projects and digital assets positions him well to address the legal challenges facing companies entering the Web 3.0 and metaverse space.
+His deep understanding in blockchain projects and digital assets positions him well to address the legal challenges facing companies entering the Web 3.0 and metaverse space.

 ALB: Your practice spans multiple industries and regions.
 How do you stay current with the rapidly evolving legal landscapes in areas like fintech and health tech across different jurisdictions?